 Vascular Sonographer Level 1, Grade 2 means a person with one year of service but less than two years' full time or equivalent hours.
 Progression to Grade 2 is automatic on the completion of service.

 Vascular Sonographer Level 2 means a person who has completed two years' of service full-time or equivalent hours.
-A Sonographer at this level will be required to achieve all 11 Vascular competences and may be required to supervise and mentor Sonographers at a lower level.
+A Sonographer at this level will be required to achieve all Vascular competences and may be required to supervise and mentor other Sonographers.

 Support Services Classifications: